 It is essential that students earning credit for their academic achievements are able to do so in an environment in which such achievement is known to be well and honorably earned.
-Because it is vital for the well-being of all students that certificates earned at LTC are valued for their high standards, a zero-tolerance attitude is taken in regard to academic dishonesty.
+Because it is vital for the well-being of all students that certificates earned at LTC are valued for their high standards, a zerotolerance attitude is taken in regard to academic dishonesty.

 Cheating/Plagiarism is defined as willful or deliberate unauthorized use of the work of another person for academic purposes, copying work from another, or inappropriate use of notes or other material in the completion of an assignment or test.
 Both asking for and giving such information is considered academic dishonesty.
 In addition to disciplinary interventions, credit may not be granted for the assignment(s) in question.
 When grade reduction is determined to be the appropriate disciplinary measure, the student shall be notified.
-Depending on the severity of the offense or individual program requirements, students quilty of academic dishonesty may also be withdrawn from their program not in good standing (see Student Code of Conduct).
+Depending on the severity of the offense or individual program requirements, students guilty of academic dishonesty may also be withdrawn from their program not in good standing (see Student Code of Conduct).
 Further information for individual programs may be found in the Master Plans of Instructions.

 Online Access Technology is an integral part of our daily lives.
-From smart phones, to electronic tablets, these devices are becoming items that many cannot function without.
+From smartphones, to electronic tablets, these devices are becoming items that many cannot function without.
 In addition, the internet is changing the way education is delivered.
-Lake Technical College is ensuring that our students are able to compete in this technology driven world.
+Lake Technical College ensures that our students are able to compete in this technology driven world.
 With this in mind, it is recommended that students have an online presence and access to the internet.
+Lake Tech uses the Learning Management System, Canvas, as a tool for each program to load resources, announcements, and grades.
+CTE students are provided with an account upon enrollment in a program.

 It is also important that students have an email address that they check on a regular basis.
 Information may come through your email, so it is important that students check it regularly.
-If student does not have an email address, there are numerous services that provide FREE email addresses.
+If a student does not have an email address, there are numerous services that provide FREE email addresses.
 Faculty should have a current, working email address of each student.

 Social Media The advent of social media has created a world-wide communication medium for persons of all ages.
 While extremely popular, these websites have also created their own set of "not-so-popular" problems such as cyber-stalking, identity theft, cyber-bullying, cyber-cheating (posting of exam, or other course material), and a host of other nebulous challenges that users may face.
-Another reality associated with social media is its far-reaching consequences for those who share posts that may be seen by others as inappropriate.
+Another reality associated with social media is its farreaching consequences for those who share posts that may be seen by others as inappropriate.